Best electric scooters 2023: top e-scooters for adults, kids, commuting and more

 Slightly flimsy build

 We’re adding this category to our list with a caveat: depending on where you live, you might have to register your motorized scooter if you’re riding it with a seat.
 In Florida, for example, you not only have to register it, but you also need to get a title as well as a license plate.
-However, if that’s something you’re willing to do, the Hiboy S2 Electric Scooter with Seat is an appealing option for its top speed, affordable price, and decent range.

 It wouldn’t be the most robust of scooters out there – for that, you’d have to pay more – but it’s solid enough for typical daily commutes.
 That 17-mile range on a single charge should also get you across town without issue.
-The whole thing also folds away, including the seat, for easy storage.
-And, if you want to take a trip without the seat, it’ll only take you a few minutes to remove it.

-If you’re suffering from leg or knee issues, but still want to skip driving and travel green instead, this one’s worth checking out.
+If you’re suffering from leg or knee issues but still want to skip driving and travel green instead, this one’s worth checking out.

 How to buy the best electric scooter for you